Introduction

 FIRST COMMUNITY CREDIT UNION

-As of September 23, 2025, the 30-year Fixed VA Purchase mortgage rate remains steady at 5.25%, unchanged over the past 7 days but down 37.5 basis points compared to 30 days ago.
-This reduction in borrowing cost may benefit veterans and eligible homebuyers seeking stable long-term financing.
-The absence of points on this loan underscores its straightforward cost structure.
+As of September 23, 2025, the 30-year Fixed VA Purchase mortgage rate remains steady at 5.25%, unchanged from one week ago but down 37.5 basis points compared to 30 days prior.
+This stability in rates suggests consistent borrowing costs for veterans and eligible buyers seeking a government-backed loan, offering predictability for long-term financial planning.
+The decline over the past month reflects improving yield spreads, potentially lowering monthly payments and overall interest expense for new home purchases.

 HANSCOM FEDERAL CREDIT UNION